LinsFood | by Azlin Bloor

 Do you want anyone to bring anything?
 Perhaps someone can bring the carrots or cranberry sauce?
 Or whatever is traditional in your part of the world.

-On the odd Christmas when I didn’t do the cooking, I’d take cranberry sauce, gravy and Christmas pudding.
+On the odd Christmas when I didn’t do the cooking (5 or 6 since 1995?), I’d take cranberry sauce, gravy and Christmas pudding.
 Otherwise, I’d have to suffer cranberry sauce from a jar and gravy being made from boxed granules!
 That just ruins the Christmas meal for me.
 Especially bad gravy.

 Prep Work